adamcharnock/django-hordak/docs/settings.rst

 Any currencies (additional to ``DEFAULT_CURRENCY``) for which you wish to create accounts.
 For example, you may have ``"EUR"`` for your ``DEFAULT_CURRENCY``, and ``["USD", "GBP"]`` for your additional ``CURRENCIES``.
+To set different value, than for `dj-money`, you can use `HORDAK_CURRENCIES` setting value will be used preferentially.

 HORDAK_DECIMAL_PLACES